 - Preheat oven to 400 degrees Fahrenheit.
 Thaw puff pastry according to manufacturer’s directions.
 Open pastry and roll out on a lightly floured board.
 Roll it so it’s approximately a 10 x 16 inch rectangle.

 - Move pastry dough to baking sheet and score a 1-inch border around the edges with a small sharp knife.
 Prick the pastry all over (inside the score line) with a fork.
+Brush an egg wash (beaten egg with a bit of milk or water) lightly over the outer crust.
+This will give it a golden shine when it bakes.
 Bake about 10 minutes and let cool.

 - Mix the cheese, parsley, egg, milk, ¼ teaspoon pepper in a medium bowl to combine.
 Spread the cheese mixture over the puff pastry inside the border.